Hermit-oss/skirmish/README.md

 Make sure you have a compatible C++ compiler and GNU Make installed on your system before compiling the simulator.

 The simulator has been written and tested on Linux Mint 21.1 Cinnamon.

+## Contributions

+As of now, contributions to Skirmish are not open.
+However, we appreciate your interest in improving the simulator, and contributions will be welcomed in the future.
+Please stay tuned for updates on how you can contribute.